Self-Entitlement and the Budget

 As I've pointed out, self-entitlement will slowly but surely derail any couple’s budget.
 By changing the language you utilize, tightening up your budget and using your resources for extra income, you can make a positive difference in how finances affect your marriage.
 However, you must be diligent and disciplined to stay on track every step of the way.
 The stronger you are as a team, the faster you can meet your financial goals and ultimately financial freedom.

 Phillip Rosheim is an accountant with Amazon Studios, a division of Amazon.com.
-He has been married to Lauren for five years and together they have a two-year-old daughter and another one on the way.
+He has been married to Lauren for seven years and together they have a four-year-old daughter and one-year-old son.
 The Rosheim Family lives in Southern California.